Nothing-Works/crm/README.md

 ```
 $ composer install
 ```
-3.Copy .env file to the folder download from git and modify
+3.Copy the .env.example to .env and insert the Database config

 4.Migrate database
 ```